Wind is an emissions-free source of energy

 Modern wind turbines can be very large machines, and they may visually affect the landscape.
 A small number of wind turbines have also caught fire, and some have leaked lubricating fluids, but these occurrences are rare.
 Some people do not like the sound that wind turbine blades make as they turn in the wind.
 Some types of wind turbines and wind projects cause bird and bat deaths.
 These deaths may contribute to declines in the population of species also affected by other human-related impacts.
 The wind energy industry and the U.S. government are researching ways to reduce the effect of wind turbines on birds and bats.

 Most wind power projects on land require service roads that add to the physical effects on the environment.
-Wind turbines may also use rare earth minerals.
-These minerals are often located in countries with less stringent environmental standards than the United States, and mining these minerals can have negative effects on the environment.
-Producing the metals and other materials used to make wind turbines and the concrete used for their foundations requires energy that may have been produced by fossil fuels.
+Producing the metals and other materials used to make wind turbine components has impacts on the environment, and fossil fuels may have been used to produce the materials.